arunava5764/USENIX_MIA/README.md

 This repository contains the artifact for the paper:

-**_GhostViT: Revealing and Exploiting Attention Kernel Leakage on GPUs for Side-channel-based Membership Inference in Vision Transformers_**
+**_Local Data, Global Attention: GPU Side-Channel Based Membership Inference Attack on Privacy-Preserving Vision Transformers_**
 *Submitted to the 36th USENIX Security Symposium (USENIX Security'27).*

 This artifact provides a proof-of-concept implementation of our proposed GPU side-channel attack model.
 The included Jupyter Notebook demonstrates how GPU attention-kernel performance counters can be used to perform Membership Inference (MI) attacks against Vision Transformer (ViT) models.